stormpath/express-stormpath/README.md

   **Traditional Websites:**

-  You can login by visiting the `/login` URL and submitting the login form
+  You can login by visiting the `/login` URL and submitting the login form.

   **Single Page Apps:**